rycolab/website/content/talk/boyd-graber-jan-11-23/index.md

 ---

 ### Bio
-Jordan Boyd-Graber is an associate professor in the University of Maryland Computer Science Department (tenure home), Institute of Advanced Computer Studies, iSchool, and Language Science Center.
-His research focuses on making machine learning more useful, more interpretable, and able to learn and interact from humans.
-This helps users sift through decades of documents; discover when individuals lie, reframe, or change the topic in a conversation; or to compete against humans in games that are based in natural language.
+Jordan Boyd-Graber is an associate professor in the University of Maryland's Computer Science Department, iSchool, UMIACS, and Language Science Center.
+He generally works on how humans can interact with AI tools, starting first with topic models, then translation, then negotiation, and most recently question answering.
+He and his students have won "best of" awards at NIPS (2009, 2015), NAACL (2016), and CoNLL (2015).
+Jordan also won the British Computing Society's 2015 Karen Spärk Jones Award and a 2017 NSF CAREER award.